 Discover Chile in all its facets.
 You visit the vibrant capital Santiago with its many faces, historic squares and breathtaking city panoramas.
 In the rugged southern Patagonia you are immersed in wild nature with massive mountains, turquoise lakes and huge glaciers.
 Travel to one of the southernmost cities in the world and observe the vitality of the King Penguins on Tierra del Fuego.
 In the Lake Region near Puerto Varas, the view of cone-shaped volcanoes and picturesque waters will overwhelm you.
 Admire the mystical culture on the island of Chiloé.
 At Pucón you get impressed by wild water flows, active volcanoes and the indigenous cultural heritage of the Mapuche.
 In the port city of Valparaíso, colorful hills, bumpy elevators and outstanding street art are waiting for you.
 Colonial architecture, traditional Pisco culture in the Elqui Valley and long sandy beaches characterize La Serena.
 At San Pedro de Atacama, you are surrounded by sandy lunar landscapes, salt lakes and bubbling geysers.
 Bathe in hot springs, marvel at the sunset behind wide sand dunes and gaze into a unique world of stars.
-And the remote Easter Island fascinates with its beaches surrounded by palm trees, its special culture and enchanting scenery.
+And the remote Rapa Nui / Easter Island fascinates with its beaches surrounded by palm trees and reverent Moai statues.

 Cone-shaped volcanoes on Llanquihue Lake

 Chile's heart beats here in Santiago.
 And at the same time, it feels a bit like what gave this country its name according to a legend: Chilli – where the world ends.
 Stroll through the historical center of the capital.
 And you visit the beautiful Andean nature of the Maipo Valley.
 You are not far away from Santiago, but you experience a completely different landscape in a wonderful atmosphere.